jtsang02/Spatial-App/README.md

 ### Algorithm

 <p>The method used to calculate spatial separation will be the same as the current Excel based spatial table by looking up the applicable Building Code tables and bi-linearly interpolating values.
-The JavaScript code developed two summers ago and shared with JDM will serve as a base.
+The JavaScript code developed two summers ago and shared with GHL will serve as a base.
 This code will be rewritten in TypeScript for best design practices, and modified to work with the MERN stack.</p>

 ### Database and Storage